What is Managed MLflow?

 Run experiments with any ML library, framework, or language, and automatically keep track of parameters, metrics, code, and models from each experiment.
-With Managed MLflow on Databricks, you can securely share, manage, and compare experiments results, along with corresponding artifacts and code versions, thanks to built-in integrations with the Databricks Workspace and notebooks.
+By using MLflow on Databricks, you can securely share, manage, and compare experiments results, along with corresponding artifacts and code versions, thanks to built-in integrations with the Databricks Workspace and notebooks.

 Quickly deploy production models for batch inference on Apache SparkTM, or as REST APIs using built-in integration with Docker containers, Azure ML, or Amazon SageMaker.
 With Managed MLflow on Databricks, you can operationalize and monitor production models using Databricks Jobs Scheduler and auto-managed Clusters to scale as needed based on business needs.

 MLflow Tracking Server: Get started quickly with a built-in tracking server to log all runs and experiments in one place.
 No configuration needed on Databricks.